k1jst/newsm-policy/healthsafety.md

 - To report to their manager, supervidor, or the Executive Director, any shortcoming in health and safety protection arrangements;

 ## Supervised Operation

+- No steam equipment may be operated without the direct supervision of